RNA-FRETools/Lifefit/docs/index.md

 ### Tutorial

-For an introduction into the functionality of LifeFit visit the [tutorial.ipynb](tutorial.ipynb){:download="tutorial.ipynb"}.
+For an introduction into the functionality of LifeFit visit the [tutorial](tutorial.ipynb).

 ### Bug reports